HTTP-APIs/http-apis.github.io/Ideas-for-Gsoc-2018-(-acc-to-PSF-ideas-template)-(Draft).md

 ## 3. Python Client Implementation
 ### Description
-We still need to implement a generic Hydra client that can reference an API Documentation and allow users to interact with an API using objects, rather than URIs/paths.
+Implement a generic Hydra client that can reference an API Documentation and allow users to interact with an API using objects, rather than URIs/paths.
 The HydraConsole is a good reference client to use, and we could extend functionality and implement a Python version of it.
 More ideas are welcome on this.

 ### Skills
 * Strong Knowledge of Graphs